jeamon/web-based-jobs-worker-service/README.md

 # web-based-jobs-worker-service

-A go-based fast backend service to spin up and control (stop / fetch / stream / restart / delete) multiple remote jobs (applications or shell commands) with the capabilities to specify the execution timeout and resources limitations for these jobs.
-You perform anything from your browser or by RestFul APIs.
+A go-based fast backend service to spin up and control (stop / fetch / live-stream / download / restart / delete) multiple remote jobs (applications or shell commands) with the capabilities to specify the execution timeout and resources limitations for these jobs.
+You perform anything from your usual web browser or by RestFul APIs.

 * General Features Overview - Click to watch the live [demo video](https://youtu.be/_xnINhN8MRI)
 * Dual Streaming Feature - Click to watch the live [demo video](https://youtu.be/NsM7AhWkCko)